Alejogb1/job-board/blog-data/why-is-my-react-rails-application-throwing-a-cannot-read-property-registered-error.md

 id: "why-is-my-react-rails-application-throwing-a-cannot-read-property-registered-error"
 ---

-Okay, let's unpack this “Cannot read property 'registered'” error you’re encountering in your react-rails setup.
+, let's unpack this “Cannot read property 'registered'” error you’re encountering in your react-rails setup.
 I've seen this specific issue crop up more times than I care to remember, often in situations that seem perplexing at first glance.
 It usually points to a misalignment between how your react components expect data and how the rails backend is actually sending it, specifically regarding javascript asset pipeline integration, but also could result from various specific data inconsistencies on the frontend itself.
-It's almost never a react or rails *bug* per se, but rather a misconfiguration or an incorrect assumption about data flow.
+It's almost never a react or rails _bug_ per se, but rather a misconfiguration or an incorrect assumption about data flow.

 The core issue often boils down to how your react application is interpreting a value it expects to be present on a javascript object—namely, the 'registered' property—but which isn't actually there at the time of access.
 Specifically, this typically happens with asynchronous data loading, or when the structure of your data is slightly different from the structure your react component expects.